aws-solutions-library-samples/eks-troubleshooting-agentic-ai-chatops/README.md

 ### Reference Architecture Steps

-1. **Log Collection and Streaming**: Amazon EKS cluster generates logs from various components (pods, services, nodes etc.) which are collected by Fluent Bit and streamed to Amazon Kinesis Data Streams for real-time processing.
+1. **Log Collection and Streaming**: Amazon EKS cluster generates logs from various components (pods, containers, services, nodes etc.) which are collected by Fluent Bit and streamed to Amazon Kinesis Data Streams for real-time processing.

-2. **Log Processing and Indexing**: Amazon Kinesis Data Streams processes the incoming log data and forwards it to Amazon OpenSearch for indexing and "knowldge base" data storage, enabling fast search and retrieval capabilities.
+2. **Log Processing and Indexing**: Amazon Kinesis Data Streams processes the incoming log data and forwards it to Amazon OpenSearch for indexing and "knowledge base" data storage, enabling fast search and retrieval capabilities.

 3. **Vector Storage and Embeddings**: Log data is processed through AWS Bedrock to generate embeddings, which are stored in Amazon S3 for semantic search capabilities and knowledge retrieval.